zohans/NpvCalculatorWebApplication/README.md

 MVC5,
 WebApi2,
 More details can be found in packages.config.
-Note : This code solution has already install the above package, please do so if not already done.
+Note : This code solution has already installed the above packages, please do so if not already done.

 USER GUIDE
 ------------------------------------------------